shawea/blueGrass/README.md

 You can follow me on twitter: @puppetMaster3

-Notes: current trends are metro buttons, blur background image, flat.
+Notes: current trends are metro buttons, blur background image, flat and one page.
 IE 8 is not supported but Cordova is.

 Things that may not help your UI: